Preventing device crime

 - Flagged devices can be blocked on operator networks, making devices less valuable and discouraging criminals from targeting devices

 - Flagged devices are queried by traders and recyclers via GSMA Device Check™, making it difficult for criminals to sell stolen devices

-Every mobile device (cell phone, tablet, etc.) has a unique serial number known as the IMEI (International Mobile Equipment Identifier).
-The GSMA Device Check database contains the IMEI for devices reported as stolen or lost by participating operators, as well as the device model and capabilities.
+Every mobile device has a unique serial number known as the IMEI (International Mobile Equipment Identifier).
+You can use GSMA Device Check to query a suspicious device, since it contains the IMEI for devices reported as stolen or lost by operators using GSMA Device Registry.
+What’s more, it also includes the device model and its capabilities.

-GSMA Device Map yields rich insights into mobile devices to enable advanced analytics and operational metrics.
-This comes from a unique combination of GSMA’s TAC data together with a wide range of device capability characteristics sourced globally.
+GSMA Device Map provides the richest level of mobile device data, enabling advanced analytics for enhanced operational metrics.
+This comes from a unique combination of GSMA’s TAC data together with granular details of device capability characteristics, sourced globally.
 Available under license, the data is refreshed daily and accessed via an API.